rafalab/uprrp-workshop/README.md

 Material used in the classes and workshop by Rafael Irizarry

 You can download a copy onto your computer using

-git clone
+   * git clone

-or, if you don't have git, clicking...
+   * or, if you don't have git, clicking...

+## Downloading the repo using git clone
+Here are the steps to clone the repository:
+1. Open the terminal or command line in your computer and set the directory to where you want to save the repo (e.g, the Desktop or Document folders)
+2. Copy and paste the url of this web page
+3. Type __git clone url__ into your terminal or command line.
+The word __url__ is a place holder for the url of this webpage
+4. After a few seconds you should have all the data in this repo

 ## Outline and learning objectives